California Container Deposit Return System

 Misreporting of DRS Fund Balance

-Diligent work by CRI has helped bring to light that the California Beverage Container Recycling Program (BCRP) fund balance has been misreported in various reports for several years, with a differential of nearly $300 million for FY 2022-23 when comparing the number in the governor’s budget ($538 million) to the amount in reports to other state agencies ($830 million).
-In addition, CalRecycle (which manages the state’s DRS program) has not prepared the statutorily required semi-annual financial statements to the state legislature since the report covering the January to June 2021 timeframe.
+Diligent work by CRI has helped bring to light that California’s Beverage Container Recycling Program (BCRP) fund balance has been misreported for several years, with the amount in the governor’s budget consistently and significantly lower than the amount reported by CalRecycle (which manages the state’s DRS program) to the state controller’s office.
+In mid-2024, the final FY 2022-2023 fund balance was reconciled, but the accuracy of future reporting remains uncertain.

 The consequences of legislators receiving and acting upon incorrect or incomplete information cannot be overstated.
 When elected officials are presented with inaccurate budget figures, it severely hampers their ability to make informed decisions that align with the best interests of the state and its constituents.
 This can lead to inappropriate allocations of resources and hinder the effectiveness of public policy initiatives.